akshatha-s13/forestfire_prediction/datasets/datasets_readme.md

 # 2.new-york
-Source: kaggle
+Source: kaggle</br>
-File name: new-york-state-forest-ranger-wildland-fire-reporting-database-beginning-2008.csv
+File name: new-york-state-forest-ranger-wildland-fire-reporting-database-beginning-2008.csv</br>
 This contains New York forest fire data with timestamp.
 This is not used for now.